BrownCSCI1230/grading_env/README.md

   Options:

     -h             Display this help and exit.
-    -c             Container name to use (default opengl).
+    -c             Container name to use (default qt_app).
-    -i             Image name (default thewtex/opengl).
+    -i             Image name (default cs1230_qt_project).
     -p             Port to expose HTTP server (default 6080).
 If an empty string, the port is not exposed.
     -r             Extra arguments to pass to 'docker run'.
 E.g.
                   --env="APP=glxgears"
+    -e			       Executable name
     -q             Do not output informational messages.
 ```

+When you're done with the docker container you can either stop the shell script with `SIGQUIT` or run `docker stop qt_app`

+## Gradescope
+The specifications for creating a custom Docker image for Gradescope can be found [here](https://gradescope-autograders.readthedocs.io/en/latest/manual_docker/).

+The Docker image is based on `gradescope/autograder-base:ubuntu-20.04`.
+It requires that the script `run_autograder` (written in any valid language available with `!#`) be installed at `/autograder`.
+The `run_autograder` for this image attempts to compile the project with `cmake` and returing whether the compilation was successful.
+This script can of course be overwritten for more complex test suites.

+See the Gradescope docs for running the autograder locally.

+## Graphical Output
+The image displays graphical output using the methods found in the Dockerfile [here](https://github.com/thewtex/docker-opengl/tree/webgl).
+The image looks for the executable specified by the `APP` environment variable and displays that to the local host.
+More in depth information on the specifics can be found [here](https://github.com/thewtex/docker-opengl/blob/master/README.rst)

 There are a lot of unncessary things that come from this repo that can be cleaned up (i.e. Mozilla, Google Chrome, Nodejs)